ynoproject/ynobadges/info/badge_tools.md

     - Variable Delay - If set, the variable check will only occur if the variable was edited while the condition was tracked.
     - Variable Trigger -

-Some variable IDs are not edited by the game itself, but are used by this system
+Some variable IDs are not edited by the game itself, but are used by this system and can be used for triggers:
 - 10000 - Amount of money the player has.
-- 10001 - Amount of HP the player has (TODO: is it of the first member? first actor in the db?
-Current HP or max HP?).
+- 10001 - Amount of Max HP the first member of the party has (usually, Max HP of the protagonist, which is used as part of the drink system in some games).

 ![The options available for the variables.](/info/assets/condition_variable.png)
 ![The options available for variables in a list.](/info/assets/condition_variable_list.png)